Trilord52/b5w8-Improved-detection-of-fraud-cases-for-e-commerce-and-bank-transactions/README.md

 - **Before SMOTE:** The dataset is highly imbalanced, with very few fraud cases compared to legitimate transactions.
 - **After SMOTE:** The training set is balanced, allowing the model to better learn fraud patterns and generalize to new, unseen cases.

 SMOTE was chosen because it creates synthetic samples of the minority class, leading to a more informative training set and improved model generalization.
-The effectiveness of SMOTE will be evaluated using appropriate metrics for imbalanced data, such as F1-score and AUC-PR.
+The effectiveness of SMOTE is evaluated using appropriate metrics for imbalanced data, such as F1-score and AUC-PR.

 ## EDA & Feature Engineering Insights
 - **Fraud Patterns:**